 It’s a simple detail that makes a good Picture!

-This is one place we wanted to go back, however we didn’t have time, so it’s in our list for a next visit in the city.
+This is one place we wanted to go back, however, we didn’t have time, so it’s on our list for a next visit to the city.

 Click here to check their OFFICIAL WEBSITE

 Click here to check Wikipedia for history & further information.

 The Ramos Square (Praça Ramos de Azevedo) is one of the main squares in São Paulo city and it’s famous because is where it’s located the “Municipal Theatre of São Paulo” and was named by it’s architect Ramos de Azevedo.

 The square was created in 1911 and since then has being surrounded by famous buildings from the city as Esplanada Hotel, the Chá Bridge (Viaduto do Chá), the old and famous Mappin building that was the biggest department store in old downtown in that time that closed down in 1999.

 6. Sé Square (Praça da Sé)